seeruk/theme-seer/README.md

 * A subtle whale hanging out on to the left acting as previous command status.
 * Consistent width characters for git status.
 * Different colour for git branch name depending on state.
+* Short path, but separate full relative path from repo root when in a Git repo.

 ## Screenshot